shorepine/tulipcc/docs/tulip_flashing.md

 ## Upgrade your working Tulip to the latest version

-If your Tulip is running and you just want to upgrade to the latest firmware, you can do that "over the air."
+If your Tulip was flashed after our January 2024 release and is running fine and you just want to upgrade to the latest firmware, you can do that "over the air."
 Make sure your Tulip is connected to wifi and run `tulip.upgrade()`:

 ```python
 >>> tulip.wifi("ssid", "password")